sassoftware/restaf-server/README.md

 - **env**   : Specify the env file.This is still the same as in previous releases (see notes below)

-- **appenv**: This is an optional parameters.
+- **appenv**: This is an optional parameter.
 This the name of a JS file that returns an object containing information specific to the application.
-See below notes on the /appenv endpoint on ow to retrieve this information in your web application.
+See below notes on the /appenv endpoint on how to retrieve this information in your web application.

 ### **Env file:**
 The  env file is a portable way to specify the configurations for restaf-server.